gordonmurray/gordonmurray.github.io/_posts/2023-11-18-WarpStream-Flink-Iceberg-low-cost-logging.md

 ./bin/sql-client.sh
 ```

-And create a table to hold the logs
+And create a table to hold the logs.
+Make sure to add your Magic URL to the `bootstrap.servers` field.

 ```bash
 CREATE TABLE apache_logs (